Tristan-Autin/MelvorIdleMods/EasySlayerTaskChoice/README.md

 A mod that adds a select button in the slayer task window.
 It allows you to select a task among all the easy tasks listed

 ### V1.0.3

+After choosing a task, a button appears and allows you to reload the same task.

+### V1.0.3